Amaryl

 Side effects

-- Gastrointestinal effects: Amaryl can occasionally cause gastrointestinal disturbances, including nausea, vomiting, stomach discomfort, and diarrhea.
-These symptoms are usually mild and transient, but if they persist or worsen, consult your doctor.
+2. Gastrointestinal effects: Glimepiride can occasionally cause gastrointestinal disturbances, including nausea, vomiting, stomach discomfort, and diarrhea.
+These symptoms are usually mild and transient.

-- Skin reactions: Some individuals may develop skin reactions while taking Amaryl, such as itching, redness, or a rash.
-If you notice any skin abnormalities, notify your doctor.
+4. Skin reactions: Some individuals may develop skin reactions while taking Amaryl, such as itching, redness, or a rash.

-- Weight gain: Amaryl may contribute to weight gain in some individuals.
+5. Weight gain: Medicine may contribute to weight gain in some individuals.
 It is important to maintain a healthy lifestyle, including a balanced diet and regular exercise, to manage weight effectively.

-- Liver function abnormalities: Amaryl, like other medications in its class, may rarely affect liver function.
-Inform your doctor if you experience symptoms such as persistent nausea, stomach pain, dark urine, yellowing of the eyes or skin (jaundice), or unusual fatigue.
+6. Liver function abnormalities: Amaryl, like other medications in its class, may rarely affect liver function.

 Storage

 To ensure the stability and effectiveness of Amaryl, it is important to store it properly.
-Here are general guidelines for storing Amaryl:
+Here are general guidelines for storing:

-- Proper disposal: If you have any unused or expired Amaryl, consult your local pharmacy or healthcare provider for appropriate disposal methods.
-Do not dispose of medications in the trash or flush them down the toilet unless specifically instructed to do so.
+7. Proper disposal: Do not dispose of medications in the trash or flush them down the toilet unless specifically instructed to do so.

 Proper storage helps maintain the integrity and effectiveness of the medication, ensuring that it remains safe to use.